JGalego/awesome-safety-critical-ai/README.md

 This could be a human-in-the-loop, a rule-based override, or a safe fallback mode.

-Recovery isn't optional, it's essential.
+For critical systems, recovery isn't optional, it's essential.

 ## <a id="top-picks"></a>🌟 Editor's Choice